ellakoa/postcard-poem/content/posts/a-breath-of-air.md

   on a sun-parched ground.

-  The lightest touch, gently teasing, drew me from slumbered rest.
+  The lightest touch, gently teasing, drew me from slumbering rest.
 Eyes bleary, I saw snow falling - had my dreams manifest?

-  I cupped a flake, now awake, there clearly before my eyes, fluffy seed heads all about me dancing on a breath of air.
+  I cupped a flake, now awake, clearly there before my eyes, fluffy seed heads all about me dancing on a breath of air.
 A breath of air that was hardly there.